onechiporenko/lair/README.md

 #### Default values for attributes

-`Lair` uses attributes `value` as a default value for `createOne` if it's not provided.
+`Lair` uses attribute `value` as a default value for `createOne` if it's not provided.
 Method `Factory.field` allows to override `defaultValue`.
 It takes hash with two properties `value` and `defaultValue`.
 First one is same as usual "old" field-declaration.
 Second one is a value (**not** Function) that will be used in the `createOne` if nothing will be provided for field.

 ```javascript
 const Log = Factory.create({